lemlac/mulem/docs/reference.md

 print("{MyStruct.staticValue}")
 ```

-To implement a prototype onto another type, you add the proto's name after `impl`.
-Each implementation gets their own `impl` block.
+To implement from a prototype, add the proto's name in the square brackets.
+Each implementation gets their own `impl[]` block.

 ```
-MyStruct :: impl(MyPrototype) =
+MyStruct :: impl[MyPrototype] =
     speak(self) =
         "I am a MyStruct \{ name={self.name}, value={self.value} }"

-MyEnum :: impl(MyPrototype) =
+MyEnum :: impl[MyPrototype] =
     speak(self) =
         match self then
         | First: